 Take a walk through the Centre on a dry winter evening and enjoy the lights of Buchanan Street through to Royal Exchange Square and along Ingram Street into the Merchant City, this area has been named the style mile for its luxury selection of boutiques and designer shops where many of the historic buildings have been restored to their former glory with beautiful sandstone facades, we should all take a tip from the increasing number of tourist visitors and look up a bit more!

 Other areas we cover include Dennistoun where its continued gentrification makes it a popular location for first time buyers and investors alike.
 Buying a tenement in ‘the Drives’, only a mile east of the Merchant City, offers good value for money and an easier step onto the property ladder in many cases.
 Garnethill is nestled between the West End and City Centre and has a village feel; when you are up on the top of aptly named Hill Street, there you will find the majority of property is traditional style tenement flats with some converted school houses.
 A short walk down Scott Street takes you to the newly completed public realm works of Sauchiehall Street where the pavements have been widened and tree lined to encourage more café culture lifestyle.

-If you are looking to sell your property in Glasgow City, please don't hesitate to contact Lisa Pitchers.
+If you are looking to sell your property in Glasgow City, please don't hesitate to contact our branch.